Romambo/JCSDK_DocumentFile/unity_Document.md

        1. Download SDK library and required support library: [download link]

+           *note:If there are zip files in it, please unzip them manually, because Google’s network disk may change the content, so we use compressed storage*
            File content description:
            iOS_UnityBridge : unity api
              "IOSBridge.cs"、"IOSBridgeExtern.cs": Advertising api